 - Website: hostos.cuny.edu/ready - o A new page will be located at Hostos/ready/safe campus. - o Information will be available about what services are available on campus during current (and upcoming) phase, and who is and is not permitted on campus during the current phase.
-(In particular, this will specify that unannounced/unapproved visitors are not permitted on campus at this time.) - o Additional information in this section will include the following: - Updated: What people can expect when visiting the campus, including requirements that everyone use a face covering, keep appropriate physical distance from others, have no COVID-19 symptoms or exposure, and complete any mandatory training. - Requirements that staff and faculty gain approval from Public Safety about planned essential visitors to coordinate screening, tracing, and cleaning & disinfecting processes. - How we'll handle people who don't follow campus safety rules about face coverings, physical distancing, and other behaviors, and who to speak with if you see someone that isn't. - Updated: Information about pre-visit and entrance protocols, such health check-ins to screen for people who may have COVID-19 (or another infectious disease), proof of vaccination, or COVID-19 testing. - Who to contact if you feel sick on campus or off campus, how you can get tested for COVID-19, and what happens if someone tests positive. - Changes to campus facilities, plus new, enhanced, or continued procedures: - Information about changes to movement through and use of entrances & exits, lobbies, hallways, staircases, elevators, and rooms.
-(Information about specific areas will be provided as needed.)
+(In particular, this will specify that unannounced/unapproved visitors are not permitted on campus at this time.) - o Additional information in this section will include the following: - What people can expect when visiting the campus, including requirements that everyone use a face covering, keep appropriate physical distance from others, have no COVID-19 symptoms or exposure, and complete any mandatory training. - Requirements that staff and faculty gain approval from Public Safety about planned essential visitors to coordinate screening, tracing, and cleaning & disinfecting processes. - How we'll handle people who don't follow campus safety rules about face coverings, physical distancing, and other behaviors, and who to speak with if you see someone that isn't. - Information about pre-visit and entrance protocols, such health check-ins to screen for people who may have COVID-19 (or another infectious disease), proof of vaccination, or COVID-19 testing. - Who to contact if you feel sick on campus or off campus, how you can get tested for COVID-19, and what happens if someone tests positive. - Changes to campus facilities, plus new, enhanced, or continued procedures:

-- Limits on the number of people in an area, including elevators and restrooms, plus areas that are closed - Ventilation and air handling systems. - Enhanced cleaning and disinfecting protocols for housekeeping, and information for staff, faculty, & students to clean shared surfaces and workspaces. - What signage and decals are posted across our campus. - Training information: - Updated: CUNY-wide training coordinated by Human Resources, as relevant. - Specific trainings coordinated by the Campus Liaison or Office of Environmental Health and Safety. - Recommendations for commuting safely to/from campus, with the recognition that many in our campus community rely on public transit. - How we'll handle ramping down or reclosing, if necessary. - Feedback forms.
+- Information about changes to movement through and use of entrances & exits, lobbies, hallways, staircases, elevators, and rooms.
+(Information about specific areas will be provided as needed.) - Limits on the number of people in an area, including elevators and restrooms, plus areas that are closed - Ventilation and air handling systems. - Enhanced cleaning and disinfecting protocols for housekeeping, and information for staff, faculty, & students to clean shared surfaces and workspaces. - What signage and decals are posted across our campus. - Training information: - CUNY-wide training coordinated by Human Resources, as relevant. - Specific trainings coordinated by the Campus Liaison or Office of Environmental Health and Safety. - Recommendations for commuting safely to/from campus, with the recognition that many in our campus community rely on public transit. - How we'll handle ramping down or reclosing, if necessary. - Feedback forms. - Social Media - o Posts on Instagram, Facebook, and Twitter will amplify important information posted to the website and refer people back to the webpage for additional information. - Signage - o Signs will be posted in high visibility areas and will include specific protocols and behaviors where needed. - o Many of the signs include the COVID-19 communications email address (covid19@hostos.cuny.edu) for people to submit questions and comments. - Select signs will direct people to the website for more details.

-Social Media

-o Posts on Instagram, Facebook, and Twitter will amplify important information posted to the website and refer people back to the webpage for additional information.